Church Bus and Church Van Accidents

 - And many others

 Of course, no parishioner wants to sue their church, but most churches have insurance for exactly these types of accidents.
-And, the crash may have been the fault of someone outside the church like the vehicle manufacturer or a repair facility.
+Just as no one wants to sue their church, no church wants to do something or fail to do something that causes harm to a parishioner and not make it right.
+In fact, the church has paid insurance premiums to protect themselves and others in exactly this situation.
+Finally, the crash may have been the fault of someone outside the church like the vehicle manufacturer or a repair facility.

 - If you are the owner, make sure the vehicle is properly maintained.

-- Drivers should be fully trained and experienced in operating a 15-passenger van as the handling capabilities are different.
+- Drivers should be fully trained and experienced in operating a 15-passenger van as the handling capabilities are different than a regular passenger car.

 - 15-passenger vans are very sensitive to loading so great care should be exercised to ensure the vehicle is not overloaded.
 Overloading increases rollover risk and makes the vehicle less stable in other handling situations.